Who are we?

 Where possible, personal data resides within the UK but may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
 When this occurs, we will take all reasonable steps to ensure that personal data is processed securely, and in accordance with this Privacy Notice.

-We have taken steps to ensure all personal data is provided with adequate protection and that all transfers of personal data outside the EEA are lawfully carried out.
+We have taken steps to ensure all personal data is provided with adequate protection and that all transfers of personal data outside the UK are lawfully carried out.

-Where we transfer personal data outside of the EEA, to a country not determined by the European Commission as providing an adequate level of protection for personal data, the transfers will only be undertaken in accordance with an agreement which covers the requirements of the UK GDPR for the transfer of personal data outside the EEA.
+Where we transfer personal data outside of the UK, to a country not determined by the UK Government as providing an adequate level of protection for personal data, the transfers will only be undertaken in accordance with an agreement which covers the requirements of the UK GDPR for the transfer of personal data outside the UK.